Explainer: Plans to end cocoa deforestation face multiple hurdles

 Ivory Coast’s forests have been cut down to make way for agricultural products such as cocoa, palm oil and rubber for decades since the country’s independence from France in 1960.

-The decimation of its national parks and forests since the turn of the century, however, has shocked researchers and led to the agreement here to end deforestation, which was signed at the U.N.
+The decimation of its national parks and forests since the turn of the century, however, has shocked researchers and led to the agreement to end deforestation, which was signed at the U.N.
 Climate Change Conference (COP23) in November.
+(See the agreement here)

-A study here published in the journal Tropical Conservation Science in 2015 concluded that three-quarters of the land in five national parks and 18 forest reserves in Ivory Coast had been transformed for cocoa production.
+A study published in the journal Tropical Conservation Science in 2015 concluded that three-quarters of the land in five national parks and 18 forest reserves in Ivory Coast had been transformed for cocoa production.
+(See the study here)

-In a 2017 Mighty Earth investigatihere, the director of Ivory Coast's Forest Reserve protection agency (Sodefor) estimated that 40 percent of the country's cocoa came from protected areas.
+In a 2017 Mighty Earth investigation (here), the director of Ivory Coast's Forest Reserve protection agency (Sodefor) estimated that 40 percent of the country's cocoa came from protected areas.

 Almost half the 34,000-hectare Mont Peko National Park had been converted to cocoa by 2015, data from the environmental campaign group seen by Reuters shows.
 Marahoue National Park had lost 40 percent of its forest by the same year.